AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 If you are lighting a band, make position palettes for every person on stage so you can spotlight them for those unplanned solos.

-You can use the Off function (see section 8.3.5 on page 209) when programming to set some cues to only affect position, and other cues to set colours, gobos, add shapes, and so on.
+You can use the [Off](../controlling-fixtures/using-the-select-buttons-and-wheels.md#clearing-attributes-using-off) function when programming to set some cues to only affect position, and other cues to set colours, gobos, add shapes, and so on.
 By combining two or more cues you can produce a much wider range of effects than if all your cues set all the attributes.
 However, for this to work well you need to make sure you know what attribute is going to be affected by each cue; as if you fire two "colour only" cues then nothing is going to light up.